Bogdant History, Family Crest & Coats of Arms

 The surname Bogdant was first found in Huntingdon where they held a family seat from very early times, and were granted lands by Duke William of Normandy, their liege Lord, for their distinguished assistance at the Battle of Hastings in 1066 A.D.
 William de Buggenden, was listed in the Pipe Rolls of Lincolnshire in 1195; and Claricia de Buggeden was listed in the Sussex Rolls in 1219.

-Important Dates for the Bogdant family
+Early History of the Bogdant family

 This web page shows only a small excerpt of our Bogdant research.
 Another 84 words (6 lines of text) are included under the topic Early Bogdant History in all our PDF Extended History products and printed products wherever possible.